excellalabs/feature-flag-toolkit/ruby/README.md

 Processes you may want to cover before getting started:

-### Docker
+###Docker
-* This application involves two Docker containers: Internal Rails app and an External Flagr image
+This application involves two Docker containers: Internal Rails app and an External Flagr image
    * docker-compose.yml sets both of these images up for both localhost usage and an internal docker host

-### Rails App
+###Rails App
-* Simple Rails app that creates Todo and not much else
+Simple Rails API demonstrating the integration with Flagr

 ###Flagr

 Flagr is a feature flagging, A/B testing and dynamic configuration microservice.
 The base path for all the APIs is "/api/v1".
 * Runs on localhost:18000

 ## Setup
  * Have docker installed and ready to go